 My rating: 3 of 5 spoons

-I received a copy of this book from The History Press for my honest review.
+I received a galley proof from MLC Publishing through the Nagler Agency and Lisa Ekus Group for my honest review.
 All thoughts and opinions are my own.